Python map() Function with EXAMPLES

 [4, 9, 16, 25, 36, 49, 64, 81]

-The function map() applies the function square() on all the items on the list.
-For example, my_list variable and updates the list with the square of each number.
-The out is stored in the updated_list variable.
+The map() function applies the function square() on all the items in the list.
+For example, it takes the my_list variable and updates the list with the square of each number.
+The output is stored in the updated_list variable.

 Using map() with Python built-in functions

-Python map() function is a built-in function and can also be used with other built-in functions available in Python.
-In the example, we are going to make use of Python round() built-in function that rounds the values given.
+The Python map() function is a built-in function and can also be used with other built-in functions available in Python.
+In this example, we are going to make use of the Python round() built-in function that rounds the given values.

 Example: